CBM Global prioritises Climate Justice in new Advocacy Framework

 CBM Global Federation has recently approved a new framework for its global and national advocacy work.
-Developed over a 6-month period with internal stakeholders and organisation of persons with disabilities (OPD) partners, the Advocacy has 4 priorities for the federation and Climate Justice is one of the 4 priorities.
+Developed over a six-month period with internal stakeholders and organisations of persons with disabilities (OPD) partners, the Advocacy has four priorities for the federation and Climate Justice is one of the four priorities.

 In the lead-up to COP26, we reflect a little about why we are focusing on this pressing issue as an Advocacy priority and share a little about what CBM Global Federation members will be doing at COP26.

 Mary Keogh, Advocacy Director of CBM Global, says:

 “Climate justice has become an advocacy priority for us for very simple reasons.
 In the countries we work in, persons with disabilities and their families are hardest hit by the impact of climate change.
 Yet, much of the discussions on climate that take place in global and national conferences and forums on climate are not accessible to or inclusive of the majority of persons with disabilities or their representative organisations living in the global south.
 This has to change.
 Those most impacted by climate change should be at the decision-making tables, this is what Climate Justice is about for us.”

 CBM Global will be at COP26 alongside our CBM UK colleagues and OPD partners, the International Disability Alliance, and European Disability Forum.

 Kirsty Smith, CEO of CBM UK, says: